 - On the left column, choose Printer & scanners and switch to the corresponding right side.

 - Now click on the plus symbol (Add a printer or scanner) there forth choose the printer from listed devices to add the same.

 - In case, printer discovery is malfunctioning, click The printer that I want isn’t listed option.

 - Subsequently, check the Select a shared printer by name radio button and type the full path of the printer.

 Here xxx.xxx.xxx.xxx is the IP address or computer name and PRINTER-SHARE-NAME implies the device which you want to connect.

-Note: If you want to see the location of share printer, click Browse button to find the same.
+Note: If you want to see the location of the share printer, click the Browse button to find the same.

 - Now, select Next to proceed followed by Install driver button to install the respective driver.

-- Hit Next option again to Finish the above task.
+- Hit the Next option again to Finish the above task.

 That’s it, you can now try to share the data without getting printer sharing issue.